-Note: Vocal Fry/Creaky Voice was first posted earlier this year.
+Note: I first posted Vocal Fry/Creaky Voice earlier this year.
 I am reposting it because when I was in Romania over the summer a friend described to me a new show one of her friends was watching.
 I said in some astonishment, “I think you’re talking about Flip or Flop.”
 Indeed, that was the show.
 (Flip sau Flop in Romanian.)

-Then I returned to Durham, NC went to get a pedicure, and sure enough, the TV in the nail salon was tuned to Flip or Flop.
+Then I returned to Durham, NC went to get a pedicure.
+Sure enough, the TV in the nail salon had on Flip or Flop.
 At one moment one of the nail technicians stopped what she was doing, looked at the screen, and sighed, “Oh, look at that.
 They’re holding hands.”